Mario Papi: Biography

 Born in 1948, he is the son of Mario Papi Botti and Nely Beyer Bórquez.
 Also, Mario Papi was the uncle of the disappeared boy Rodrigo Anfruns.
-He first married to Claudia Musatadi Sibisa, with whom he had two children.
+He was first married to Claudia Musatadi Sibisa, with whom he had two children.
 In his second marriage, he met Marta Parodi.

 His studies were carried out at the Instituto Nacional Barros Arana (IBAN).
 Then, Papi joined the Pontificia Universidad Católica de Valparaíso Law School obtaining his BA on 9 June 1980.
 His undergraduate thesis was titled «The Municipal Concession».

-He was a professor at his alma mater since 1972.
+He has been a professor at his alma mater since 1972.
 At the PUCV, Papi taught the chairs of Public International Law and Introduction to Law.
 He also worked at the DUOC Valparaíso from 1978 to 1979 in the Chair of Introduction to Law.
-By the other hand, he also taught at the Universidad La República (1989) and at the Miguel de Cervantes University, where he was dean of the Faculty of Law.
+On the other hand, he also taught at the Universidad La República (1989) and at the Miguel de Cervantes University, where he was dean of the Faculty of Law.

 In his professional activity, he was the Attorney General of the BancoEstado in Valparaíso (1971−1980).
 After receiving his law degree, he dedicated himself to the free exercise of his profession, so he founded his legal firm Papi & Kegevic.

 Mario Papi also collaborated in the journalistic field (1981−1982) where he was a columnist for Las Últimas Noticias and Qué Pasa.
 He also wrote in El Mercurio de Valparaíso, La Segunda, Hoy Magazine and Ercilla Magazine.
-Papi also was a regular panellist for Radio Agricultura and Radio Portales.
+Papi was also a regular panellist for Radio Agricultura and Radio Portales.